Last updated on May 16th, 2022 at 08:47 pm

 So we can write Work = Force .
 Displacement

 or, W = F .
-S = F S Cos θ, where θ is the angle between the line of force and the displacement.
+S = FS Cos θ, where θ is the angle between the line of force and the displacement.

-When θ = 180 degree, i.e. the Force and the displacement are pointing to opposite directions, then W = F S cos 180 degree = F S (-1) = – F S. Here the – sign denotes that the displacement happens just in the opposite direction of the applied force.
+When θ = 180 degrees, i.e. the Force and the displacement are pointing to opposite directions, then W = F S cos 180 degree = F S (-1) = – F S. Here the – sign denotes that the displacement happens just in the opposite direction of the applied force.

 CASE STUDIES – work done

-Note that this weight is point towards the center of the earth and the object needs to be lifted in the opposite direction of the force of gravity.
+Note that this weight is pointing towards the center of the earth and the object needs to be lifted in the opposite direction of the force of gravity.

-Displacement = height of the person = H
+Displacement = height of the person = H.

-So Work done (W) = Mg H cos 180 degree
+So Work done (W) by the gravity = Mg H cos 180 degree

-The displacement is as well same as the first case (H). but in this case displacement is happening in the direction of the force, so the angle between force and displacement is zero degrees.
+The displacement is the same as the first case (H). but in this case, displacement is happening in the direction of the force, so the angle between force and displacement is zero degrees.

-Case 3: Summation of case 1 and 2 – Work done by a Force
+Case 3: Summation of case 1 and 2 – Work done

 1) Way 1: As finally displacement(S) of the object is zero, so work done is zero.